 In the from clause of a question, you can configure multiple filters, including nested filters.

 The following example shows nested filters in the Question Builder.
 The example combines one matching expression with either one of the nested expression.

-You can also specify nested filters in the Ask a Question field.
+You can also specify nested filters in the Explore Data field.